 If the lid seems jammed, remove the pressure valve to allow the steam to escape.
 In some cases, an improperly closed lid will let in pressure, but it won’t let in enough to cook your food.
 You will have to wait for the pressure to release, open the lid and close it properly.

 Improper pressure in the pressure cooker can also cause the lid to jam.
-To open a jammed lid, first, make sure that the pressure has released.
+To open a jammed lid, first, make sure that the pressure has been released.
 Then push down on the lid in the center and turn it.

 2. Sauce Too Thick